taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Accessing_Cluster_with_Kubeconfig.md

 - **Download:** Downloads a `.yaml` configuration file to access your Kubernetes cluster.
 - **Delete:** Deletes the kubeconfig file associated with your Kubernetes cluster.

-Your kubeconfig file in Taikun is already authenticated.
+Your kubeconfig file in Taikun CloudWorks is already authenticated.
 To interact with your cluster, use the `kubectl` command-line tool.

 ---